asciiscry3r/mksscryertower.quest/content/category/Crimes_with_brain_scanners_human_detectors_other_devices_and_me.rst

   Worldwide applications 2019 US. https://patents.google.com/patent/US11364361B2/en

-  Look like way to the manipulation and hypnosis(brainwashing).
+  Looks like way to the manipulation and hypnosis(brainwashing).

+  Totally affect human rights.

   Someone can use 'cracked' OS or DSP and headphones or computer stereo speaker for this and damage health of the victim.